sanjarcode/attend_lecture_bot/README.md

 ## What
 This script started out as a prank project.
 But it works.
-It uses the `cron` daemon to emulate your presence in online classes, via the browser.

 ## Why
 Lets you have time for studying things that really matter.

+## How
+It uses the `cron` daemon to emulate your presence in online classes, via the browser.

 ### Requirements
 1. OS - Linux/Mac